Lecturer and Director of Interdisciplinary Studies Diploma Program

 M.A., Yale University

 B.A., University of Oregon

-Lane Hall-Witt is director of Smith's Diploma in American Studies Program, a one-year program of graduate study for international students.
-Hal-Witt holds degrees in history from the University of Oregon and Yale University.
-He has a broad range of interests in nineteenth- and twentieth-century U.S. history: myths and ideals of “America”; “racial” thinking; the U.S. West; social conflicts on the U.S. homefront during times of war; ideas of competition, conflict and cooperation in U.S. thought on economics, politics and national security; theories concerning the institutional organization of “freedom” (capitalist economies, democratic politics and representative governance); abundance and want as themes in U.S. culture and society; and the interpretation of suicide as a symptom that reveals problems in U.S. life.
+Lane Hall-Witt is director of Smith's Interdisciplinary Studies Diploma Program, a one-year program of graduate study for international students.
+Hall-Witt holds degrees in history from the University of Oregon and Yale University.
+He has a broad range of interests in 19h- and 20th-century U.S. history: myths and ideals of “America”; “racial” thinking; the U.S. West; social conflicts on the U.S. homefront during times of war; ideas of competition, conflict and cooperation in U.S. thought on economics, politics and national security; theories concerning the institutional organization of “freedom” (capitalist economies, democratic politics and representative governance); abundance and want as themes in U.S. culture and society; and the interpretation of suicide as a symptom that reveals problems in U.S. life.